 Art in silence: Suria Kassimi discovers Nordhalben with camera eyes

-In the "Maxhaus" in Northhalben, the finissage of the artist Suria Kassimi, which comes from Recklinghausen, recently took place.
-During her 14-day stay in the village, Kassimi created an impressive photo exhibition, which has now been presented to the general public.
-The works shown in their exhibition are the result of their explorations in Nordhalben, where it recorded both everyday and special motifs.
+The finissage of the artist Suria Kassimi, who comes from Recklinghausen, recently took place in the “Maxhaus” in Nordhalben.
+During her 14-day stay in the town, Kassimi created an impressive photo exhibition, which has now been presented to the general public.
+The works shown in her exhibition are the result of her explorations in Nordhalben, where she captured both everyday and special motifs.

-The exhibition entitled "Insights - views - through views" addresses the special features of the region.
-Kassimi selected motifs that she discovered on site:, among other things, vacancies, building ruins and appealingly decorated windows belong to her collection.
-This combination of everyday and architectural elements offers viewers a new perspective on the environment.
-Their use of digital prints and polaroids, often creatively alienated, ensures a fresh look at the usual.
+The exhibition entitled “Insights – Outlooks – Perspectives” addresses the special features of the region.
+Kassimi specifically selected motifs that she discovered on site: her collection includes, among other things, vacant buildings, building ruins and attractively decorated windows.
+This combination of everyday and architectural elements offers viewers a new perspective on the surroundings.
+Her use of digital prints and Polaroids, often creatively distorted, provides a fresh look at the familiar.

 A look at the past

-Kassimi describes her perception of the former inner German border particularly impressively.
-As a sub-Berliner, she only really perceived this historical dividing line during her stay.
-Her “wall consciousness” has suggested that she deal intensively with the history and meaning of this place, which is impressively expressed in her work.
+Kassimi describes her perception of the former inner-German border particularly impressively.
+As a part-Berliner, she only really noticed this historical dividing line during her stay.
+Her “wall awareness” inspired her to engage intensively with the history and meaning of this place, which is impressively expressed in her work.

-The exhibition could not only captivate the visitor through the visual impressions, but also through the stories that are behind the pictures.
-Many of those present were inspired to think about their own perception of the region and its past.
-Kassimi's works offer an important request to look beyond the box and to reinterpret your own environment.
+The exhibition was able to captivate visitors not only through the visual impressions, but also through the stories behind the images.
+Many of those present were inspired to reflect on their own perception of the region and its past.
+Kassimi's works offer an important invitation to think outside the box and reinterpret one's own surroundings.